Songs from Canal Days

 Songs, & Stories, uses a cassette tape to control a dissolve unit with

-not the harsh changes associated with single projector shows.
-The programs
+the harsh changes associated with single projector shows.
+The programs include

 performances of songs, which compliment the slides.